dmarkdurrett/stamus_for_splunk/README.md

 #### Concept

-Scirius Security Platform features a Host Identification module that builds identity cards of IP addresses seen in the network without storing all raw events.
+Stamus ND/NDR features a Host Identification module that builds identity cards of IP addresses seen in the network without storing all raw events.
 This provides a concise view of the major attributes that can be linked to an IP address.